codex-academy/Front-end-Field-Guide/technology-and-tools.md

 It can help to use [a style guide](http://jscs.info/) to keep your code consistent and readable.
 Check your code for errors and complexity using something like [JS Hint](http://jshint.com/).

-[Cut the Mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard) to serve less capable browsers just the core, lighter and faster, experience, rather than send them lots of code they will struggle to run.
-Use the JavaScript features that your application needs in your feature tests, and use [Strong Progressive Enhancement](http://alexmaughan.com/weak-vs-strong-progressive-enhancement/#content) to test the features that each component will use.

 The most important thing is to use as little JS as you can, and optimise it a lot, because [parse and execution time can be slow](http://timkadlec.com/2014/09/js-parse-and-execution-time/).

 ## Testing